Description Graphs, Matrix-Power Stabilizations and Graph Isomorphism in Polynomial Time: Graph from Graph

 \section{Graph $\Theta$ from Graph $\Phi$}

 All notations and definitions in the last section are inherited in this section.
-For a connected simple graph $A$ over $[n]$ with $n>2$, its binding graph $B$, and a stable graph $\hat{B}$ of $B$, we have shown $\hat{B}\approx \hat{\Psi}\approx \hat{\Phi}$ in the proof of Theorem \ref{thm:xphi}.
-That fact allows us to make an assumption in the rest of contexts that $\hat{B}= \hat{\Psi}=\hat{\Phi}$, obtained by equivalent variable substitution if necessary.
+For a connected simple graph $A$ over $[n]$ with $n>2$, its binding graph $B$ with vertices recognizable, and a stable graph $\WL(B)$ of $B$, we have shown $\WL(B)\approx \WL(\Psi)\approx \WL(\Phi)$ in the proof of Theorem \ref{thm:xphi}.
+That fact allows us to make an assumption in the rest of contexts that $\WL(B)= \WL(\Psi)=\WL(\Phi)$, obtained by equivalent variable substitution if necessary.

+By the assumption above and Theorem \ref{thm:complete}, the vertex partition $\mathcal{C}$ of $\Phi$ consists of basic cells and binding cells and is an equitable partition by Proposition \ref{prop:equit}.

-Since the partition $\mathcal{C}$ is equitable, a binding cell $C_p$ connects only per (unblank) binding edges with at most two basic cells $C_u$ and $C_v$ due to the degree $2$ of any binding vertex, and the labels on binding edges between $C_p$ and $C_u$ are all identical.
-Further, the strongly equitable property of stable partition of $\hat{\Phi}$ implies that the label on edges between $C_p$ and $C_u$ is different from the label on edges between $C_p$ and $C_v$ whenever $C_u\ne C_v$.
+Since the partition $\mathcal{C}$ is equitable, any binding cell $C_p$ connects only per (unblank) binding edges with at most two basic cells $C_u$ and $C_v$ due to the degree $2$ of any binding vertex, and the labels on binding edges between $C_p$ and $C_u$ are all identical.

+Further, the strongly equitable property of stable partition of $\WL(\Phi)$ implies that the label on edges between $C_p$ and $C_u$ is different from the label on edges between $C_p$ and $C_v$ if $C_u\ne C_v$.

 If a binding cell binds the same cell $C_u$, the labels on edges between $C_p$ and $C_u$ can either be all identical, or have only two distinct labels as stated in the last paragraph.
 These are summarized in the following proposition.